-Despite its initial location in the west, CAMP activities are nationwide and we have members in all states and territories and ten foreign countries.
+Despite its initial location in the west, CAMP activities are nationwide and we have members in most states and territories and several foreign countries.
 Some members are federal and state agencies and their employees, including the National Park Service, the Bureau of Land Management and the National Archives and Record Service.
-Others are employees of preservation offices and historical societies.
+Others are employees of preservation offices and historical societies, historians, writers, teachers, and history buffs.
 Not surprisingly, many members are or have been military officers and military historians.

 We keep our members abreast of the latest matters in military history and preservation with two regular publications that have complementary objectives.
 The Headquarters Heliogram contains time sensitive articles about history preservation activities and the status of our military sites and museums.
-The Journal of America's Military Past contains scholarly articles on American military history and biography, it often tell readers what it was like to be an American soldier, sailor or Marine from colonial times to the present day and typically describes where and how they live.
+The Journal of America’s Military Past contains scholarly articles on American military history and biography, it often tells readers what it was like to be an American soldier, sailor or Marine from colonial times to the present day and typically describes where and how they live.
+Each publication comes out three time per year.

 Annual conferences offer members the opportunity to renew old friendships and learn about preservation and restoration activities in different parts of the country.
 They are normally held during the second week of May.
-Each morning of the three-day conference begins with paper presentations by a wide variety of authors, historians and military enthusiast who add detail and human interest to the area or era being studied.
-Before noon participants board buses for field trips to local camps, battlefields or military bases where they meet caretakers and interpreters, observe preservation activities and learn about the site's history.
+The three-day conference (plus an add-on day) includes paper presentations by a wide variety of authors, historians and military enthusiasts who add detail and human interest to the area or era being studied.
+Each day participants visit local camps, battlefields or military bases where they meet caretakers and interpreters, observe preservation activities and learn about the site’s history.

 The Executive Committee